standardhealth/cimpl-doc/docs/cimpl6Authoring.md

 ## Preface

+CIMPL (**C**linical **I**nformation **M**odeling **P**rofiling **L**anguage) is a specially-designed language for defining clinical information models.
+It is simple and compact, with tools to produce [Fast Healthcare Interoperability Resources (FHIR)](https://www.hl7.org/fhir/overview.html) profiles, extensions and implementation guides (IG).
+Because it is a _language_, written in text statements, CIMPL encourages distributed, team-based development using conventional source-code control tools such as Github.
+CIMPL provides tooling that enables you to define a model once, and publish that model to multiple versions of FHIR.

 ### Purpose of this Document

 This document provides a step-by-step guide to generate an HL7 FHIR implementation guide (IG) starting with documenting a model using CIMPL.
 The details about how to accomplish each step are in the [CIMPL Language Reference Guide](cimpl6LanguageReference.md) and [CIMPL Tooling Reference Guide](cimpl6LanguageReference.md).
 Links to these documents are provided in each section.